Back to jobs

 Why Michels Power, Inc.?

-• Trusted contractor for industrial, utility, and power infrastructure projects
+• Industry leader in industrial, utility, and power infrastructure

 • Invests an average of $5,000 per employee annually in training and development